 As one of the top legal ethics lawyers in New York, David serves as a spokesperson providing the press with interviews and quotes on a wide range of general legal ethics matters.
 Given the sensitivity of the practice area, David cannot always speak with journalists about every specific topic in the news.
 However, David is known for his willingness to collaborate under tight deadlines with reporters who want a fresh practical perspective for their readers.

 Legal Ethics Presenter

 As a nationally recognized legal ethics speaker, David has been called upon to participate in programs across the country that address complex legal ethics and compliance issues.
-These ethics programs include events sponsored by: Practicing Law Institute, American Bar Association, New York State Bar Association, New York City Bar Association, the New York County Lawyers’ Association, Association for Professional Responsibility Lawyers, Fortune 500 companies and various national law firms.
+These ethics programs include events sponsored by: the Practicing Law Institute, the American Bar Association, the New York State Bar Association, the New York City Bar Association, the New York County Lawyers’ Association, the Association for Professional Responsibility Lawyers, Fortune 500 companies and various national law firms.
 David has also been honored to serve as an adjunct law professor teaching legal ethics and professional responsibility at Cardozo Law School.

 Selected Past Program Topics

 - Technology and Risk Management for Law Firms